The Armory (Portland, Oregon): Uses

 Constructed with a truss system with no supporting pillars to block views or impede movement, the building was one of the few Portland buildings in the early 20th century that could handle large crowds.
 As a result, the building hosted exhibitions of early motion picture machines, conventions, reunions, recitals, concerts, and speeches by presidents Theodore Roosevelt, William Howard Taft, and Woodrow Wilson.
 In 1918, the new Municipal Auditorium (now called Keller Auditorium), designed with superior acoustics and comfortable seating, supplanted the Armory for concerts and speeches, though amateur boxing events were still held at the Armory.

 In 1928, the Portland fire marshal declared the building to be a fire hazard; nonetheless, the building continued to be used.
 From 1946 to 1948, the Armory was home to the Portland Indians of the Pacific Coast Professional Basketball League.
 In 1948, the building was used to take in refugees of the Vanport Flood which destroyed the town of Vanport in 1948.

 In 1968, the Blitz-Weinhard Brewing Company purchased the entire complex, demolishing the original Armory for a parking lot and using the Annex as a warehouse.

 Present use

 The Armory was the last piece of property in Portland's Pearl District Brewery Blocks to be redeveloped.
 The Portland development firm Gerding Edlen had redeveloped surrounding properties utilizing sustainable building practices and, when they bought the Armory complex in 2000, they pledged to maintain the historical character of the building while redeveloping the property.

 The Armory now contains the 590-seat U.S. Bank Main Stage and 190-seat Ellyn Bye Studio.
 The reinvention of the building as an arts center was contemplated as early as 2002.
 The renovation cost $36.1 million.

-The Armory has become a significant case study for historic preservation and sustainable design.
-It received a Platinum Leadership in Energy and Environmental Design (LEED) Certification, becoming the first building on the National Register and the first in Portland to achieve Platinum certification.
-As of 2007, it was one of only two Portland buildings to attain that status.
-Some of the green features include a catch system for rainwater, displacement ventilation systems, skylights for additional natural lighting and bicycle parking spaces.